ebcp-dev/react-webpack/README.md

 # react-webpack template

-A Webpack 5 setup for React and Typescript.
+A Webpack 5 template for React and Typescript.

 ## Created with: